 Gain new international perspectives by spending a leave-term living and working abroad as a Dickey International Intern.
-Whatever your focus of study, it will be enriched when re-examined through an international lens.

 The Dickey Center provides funding opportunities for students to broaden their international perspectives and their understanding of different cultures by carrying out leave-term projects abroad.

 The ideal Dickey International Internship enriches some aspect of your on-campus academic work.
 An international internship should also develop your ability to communicate comfortably with persons from other cultures and to understand the processes for addressing international issues that confront nations.
 Students should ideally be familiar with the language of the country in which they wish to intern.

 Consult Dickey Center Funding Options for additional sources of support for internships.
 View a slide show on leave-term opportunities.
 Come visit the Dickey Center and look through previous students' projects for ideas.